Simple daily disciplines – little productive actions, repeated consistently over time – add up to the difference between failure and success.

 – Jeff Olson, The Slight Edge

-I’m going to walk you through 11 habits that actually hurt you, and you would be better off if you stopped doing.
+Below is a list of 11 habits that actually hurt you, and you would be better off if you stopped doing.

 So, here they are – 11 habits you need to stop…